Pwd9000-ML/blog-devto/posts/Azure-Private-Link-Service-Internal-APIM/Azure-Private-Link-Service-Internal-APIM.md

 ![networkDiag01](./assets/networkDiag01.png)

-**Note:** The source or entry point where we will place out private endpoint can be in a network that is in a completely different region, tenant or subscription.
+**Note:** The source or entry point where we will place our private endpoint can be in a network that is in a completely different region, tenant or subscription.

 Before we get started, let's just think about why we would want to do this?